 The North Carolina obtained a court document that shows that on September 12, a day before Ward was released, he appeared in court as an indigent defendant to be given a court-appointed attorney.

-In the affidavit, Ward listed his assets at $0, non-liquid assets at $0, and his liabilities at $0.
+In the affidavit, Ward listed his a*sets at $0, non-liquid a*sets at $0, and his liabilities at $0.

 VIEW DOCUMENT BELOW:

 According to court documents, when police arrived at the gas station, they found Chandler inside a silver Lexus, shot in the head, and slumped over.
 When police reviewed the store’s surveillance footage, they observed Ward exit the pa*senger side of the vehicle in all black.
 The footage showed Ward running west toward the Red Roof Inn hotel at 2333 N. Washington Street.

 Police started canvasing the area and identified a man with the description of the black male who exited Chandler’s vehicle near the Forrest City Bypa*s.
 However, when officers tried to make contact with the man, who was later identified as Rodney Ward, he attempted to hide under the bridge.
 Detective Sergeant Gracey, who initially canvased the area and spotted Ward was able to get him to come out from under the bridge and instructed Ward to keep his hands up.

 As police made physical contact with Ward, a struggle ensued.
 Police say they found a 9mm handgun with a live round in the chamber on Ward.
 He was transported to the Forrest City Police Department for questioning.

 According to court documents, during the questioning, Ward denied involvement in Chandler’s death and that he had not been at the gas station or in the vehicle with Chandler.
 In addition, when Ward was asked about the gun police found on him, he told investigators that he had brought it with him from Memphis and then later recanted his story and said he found it minutes before officers located him hiding under the bridge.